kyoung/trek/PMO.md

 - [ ] use data-crew_id attributes for crew movement... there have been a few instances where prisoners seem to be becoming intruders somehow.
 Suspect this is due to improper crew selection.
 - [ ] Transporter screen doesn't get rid of transported cargo as it does transported personnel
 - [ ] Engineering primary relay charge readout fails to auto-updated
-- [ ] Resolution bar in science scans is broken
 - [ ] The internal alert indicator never sets back to blue when there is no longer an internal alert
 - [ ] Engineering power selectors suddenly have a fill to them
 - [ ] Transporter doesn't stop you from trying to transport without having selected a destination